Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

-samples. \end{theorem} The proof of \Cref{thm:TV-Estimation} revolves around the fact that under UBME, both uniform estimation and TV-learnability are equivalent to the ability to build a (bounded) uniform $\varepsilon$-cover $C$ and a corresponding \textit{covering map}, that is a function $c: H \to C$ such that:
+samples. \end{theorem} The proof of \Cref{app-thm:TV-Estimation} revolves (implicitly) around the fact that under UBME, both density and uniform estimation are equivalent to the ability to build a (bounded) uniform $\varepsilon$-cover $C$ and a corresponding \textit{covering map}, that is a function $c: H \to C$ such that:

 where $D$ is the adversary's choice of distribution.
 We call $(C,c)$ a \textit{covering-map pair}.
-This type of structure is useful since it allows us to extend empirical estimates on $C$ (which is finite), to good estimates on all of $H$ via the covering map.
-With this in mind we prove the backward direction of \Cref{thm:TV-Estimation} which follows similarly to \Cref{thm:WTV}, replacing the non-uniform cover with a true covering-map pair. \begin{proof}[Proof of \Cref{thm:TV-Estimation}: TV+UBME $\implies$ UE] Draw a sample $T$ of size $n_{ETV}(\varepsilon/4,\delta/2)$ and run the ETV-learner to get a distribution $D' \in \mathscr{P}$ such that
+This type of structure is useful since it allows us to apply \cite{yatracos1985rates}'s trick of extending empirical estimates on $C$ (which is finite), to good estimates on all of $H$ via the covering map.
+With this in mind we prove the backward direction of \Cref{app-thm:TV-Estimation} which follows similarly to \Cref{app-thm:WTV}, replacing the non-uniform cover with a true covering-map pair. \begin{proof}[Proof of \Cref{app-thm:TV-Estimation}: DE+UBME $\implies$ UE] Draw a sample $T$ of size $n_{DE}(\varepsilon/4,\delta/2)$ and run the density estimator to get a distribution $D' \in \mathscr{P}$ such that

 Since $(\mathscr{P},X,H)$ has bounded metric entropy, the distribution $D'$ has a bounded $(\varepsilon/4)$-covering-map pair $(C_{D'},c_{D'})$ with $|C_{D'}| \leq m(\varepsilon/4)$.
 If it is truly the case that $TV_{H \Delta H}(D',D) \leq \varepsilon/4$, then $(C_{D'},c_{D'})$ is also an $(\varepsilon/2)$-covering-map pair for $(D,X,H)$.
 To build a uniform estimator, we lift empirical estimates from $C_{D'}$ to all of $H$ using the covering map $c_{D'}$.